Assassin's Creed Valhalla: Plot

 In 2020, the unexplained strengthening of Earth's magnetic field negatively affects the planet.
 Layla Hassan, Shaun Hastings, and Rebecca Crane receive a signal with coordinates in New England, where they exhume a Viking raider's remains.
-Layla, struggling with the Staff of Hermes' influence, enters the Animus to view the raider's memories.
+Layla, struggling with the Staff of Hermes Trismegistus' influence, enters the Animus to view the raider's memories.

-In 855 CE in Norway, a young Eivor Varinsdottir witnesses warlord Kjotve the Cruel sacking her hometown and killing her parents before she is rescued by Sigurd, son of King Styrbjorn of the Raven Clan.
+In 855 AD in Norway, a young Eivor Varinsdottir witnesses warlord Kjotve the Cruel sacking her hometown and killing her parents before she is rescued by Sigurd, son of King Styrbjorn of the Raven Clan.
 Seventeen years later, Eivor has been adopted by Styrbjorn, and pursues vengeance against Kjotve.
 Her latest attempt fails, but she recovers her father's axe.
 Touching it, Eivor experiences a vision of Odin, leading her to consult the local seeress, Valka.
 Valka induces another vision of Sigurd losing an arm before being consumed by a giant wolf.

-Sigurd returns from an expedition with foreigners Basim and Hytham, members of the Hidden Ones, who came to Norway to assassinate Kjotve, a member of the opposing Order of the Ancients.
-Defying Styrbjorn's orders, the siblings enlist King Harald's help to eliminate Kjotve.
+Sigurd returns from an expedition with foreigners Basim Ibn Ishaq and Hytham, members of the Hidden Ones, who came to Norway to eliminate Kjotve, a member of the opposing Order of the Ancients.
+Defying Styrbjorn's orders, Eivor and Sigurd enlist King Harald's help to kill Kjotve.
 Following their victory, Harald declares his intention to unite Norway under his rule.
 Styrbjorn pledges fealty to Harald, angering Sigurd, who expected to inherit the crown.
-He and Eivor take loyalists in the clan on an exodus to England, establishing the settlement of Ravensthorpe.
-Eivor then secures alliances with neighboring Saxon kingdoms and Viking clans led by Ivar, Halfdan, Ubba Ragnarsson, Guthrum, and Ceolwulf of Mercia, and helps Hytham assassinate local Order members, following tip-offs from a "Poor Fellow-Soldier of Christ."
+He and Eivor take loyalists in the clan on an exodus to England, where they establish their own settlement named Ravensthorpe.

+After setting up Ravensthorpe, Eivor focuses on securing alliances with neighboring Saxon kingdoms and Viking clans.
+She aids the jarlskona Soma in reclaiming the town of Grantebridge from the Order of the Ancients; befriends the Sons of Ragnar led by Ivar, Halfdan, and Ubba Ragnarsson; helps install Ceolwulf and Oswald as Kings of Mercia and East Anglia, respectively; and settles a conflict with King Rhodri of Wales, during which she is forced to kill an increasingly bloodthirsty Ivar.
+At Hytham's request, Eivor also tracks down and eliminates Order members operating in Lunden, Jorvik, and Wincestre, following tip-offs from a "Poor Fellow-Soldier of Christ."
+Eivor's hunt for one Order member takes her to Vinland, where she recovers a strange artifact and gives it to the native Kanien'kehá:ka.

 Eivor's visions continue.
 Valka gives her an elixir that makes her dream of Asgard from Odin's perspective.
-Hoping to avert his own fated death during Ragnarök, Odin imprisons Loki's son Fenrir, who is foretold to kill him, and travels to Jotunheim to retrieve a magical mead that will ensure his and the other Aesir's souls will be reincarnated.
+Hoping to avert his own fated death during Ragnarök, Odin imprisons Loki's son Fenrir, who is foretold to kill him, and retrieves a magical mead from Jotunheim that will allow him and the other Aesir to be reincarnated.
 Layla realizes these are actually visions of the Isu shortly before the Great Catastrophe, and that Loki, who was forbidden to reincarnate himself after betraying Odin, found another way to ensure his survival.